JensDll/tailwindcss-plugin-icons/README.md

 ## How to use

 1. Search the available icon sets at [Icônes](https://icones.js.org/collection/all?s=) or [Iconify](https://icon-sets.iconify.design/) and choose the icons your project needs.
-2. Install the icon sets with `npm install @iconify-json/[the-collection-you-want]`.
+2. Install any required icon set with `npm install @iconify-json/[the-icon-set-name]`.
 3. Configure the plugin in your `tailwind.config` file, for example, [heroicons](https://heroicons.com/):

 ```js